How to Apply Touch Up Paint using our Spray Cans

 SEM Adhesion Promoter

 Make sure you use SEM Adhesion Promoter if you are spraying a non-metal surface.
 Failure to do so will result in the paint peeling off within a few months!
 After the area has been sanded smooth, apply a layer of SEM Adhesion Promoter to the entire surface you will be painting (including where you will be applying clearcoat).
-Follow this layer with primer, basecoat and clearcoat.
+Follow this layer with rubberized primer, basecoat and clearcoat.
 The SEM will promote proper adhesion of the paint layers.
-Again, it must be sprayed BEFORE you apply primer.

 Tape surrounding areas to protect against over spray.
 Use a tack rag to pick up any foreign matter on the vehicle.
 Spray even, overlapping coats.
 The painted area should be evenly wet with no dry spots.
 You can sand out imperfections later.
 Let the basecoat dry for approximately 20 minutes and then apply a second coat.
 Let the basecoat dry overnight and wet sand the area using 1000 wet and dry sandpaper to sand out imperfections, dust, etc. Spray a final coat of paint over the area but do not sand it.
 Let the paint dry thoroughly before applying clearcoat.
 Usually if you let the paint dry overnight, it will be dry.
 However, in temperatures less than 70 degrees F, it can take much longer.
 For best results, metallic paints should be blended into the surrounding area.